Stabilization notices and discontinued functions

 The CICS Application handler Java interface, which can be used to write SOAP web services provider pipeline application handlers in an Axis2 JVM server, is stabilized.
 Consider writing a web application for API services that use the Java API for XML Web Services (JAX-WS) Liberty features, Node.js, or z/OS Connect Enterprise Edition.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0964.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0964.

 CICSPlex SM Real-Time Analysis